MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-employee.md

 If your responses to the questionnaire show you are healthy, you will receive a pass to enter into the selected facility.
 The pass expires in 24 hours.

-If your responses shows you are not healthy, you will not receive a pass and will be given the contact information for the company health and safety department if needed.
+If your responses show you are not healthy, you will not receive a pass and will be given the contact information for the company health and safety department if needed.

 > [!div class="mx-imgBorder"]
 > ![Employee pass](media/employee-pass.png)